T

 restaurant

-A traditional British pub offering classic pub fare and a wide selection of ales.
-Enjoy a hearty dinner in a historic setting.
+A traditional British pub with a long history, offering classic pub fare and a wide selection of ales.
+It's a great spot to experience a relaxed evening meal.

-• Try the fish and chips or a Sunday roast if available.
+• Try the fish and chips or a steak and ale pie.

 Day 2 · London